 To see a video tutorial of configuring a workflow, click here

-To practice modifying configs and running workflows (Exercise 2), click here
+To practice modifying attributes and running workflows (Exercise 2), click here

 Note that to run the exercises you will need to clone this workspace to your own billing project.